waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Lessons Learned
 - Suicune Quest (Crystal): The quest is strictly gated.
 Eusine must be defeated in Cianwood before the Route 42 sighting triggers.
 Missing this battle is a common cause of progress stalling.
-- Navigation (Cianwood): The northern shore is segmented by walls and buoys.
-Surfing far east is required to bypass the buoy barrier and reach the northernmost edge.
+- Navigation (Cianwood): The northern shore is reachable on foot by navigating around walls and rocks.
+The path involves going to X=8 or X=13 to bypass the Y=13 wall.
-- Tool Hygiene: Fixed find_path_v8 to handle XML root being the Map element.
+- Tool Hygiene: Fixed find_path_v9 to handle Objects and Ledges.

 # Navigation - Path to Tin Tower
 1. Ecruteak City (18, 11) -> Enter Gatehouse (4_1).